ZakEspley/Kondor/README.md

 # Kondor

-To get started download python 3.x create a virtual environment and clone this repo.
+To get started download python 3.x and then create a virtual environment.
+Activate it and clone this repo.

 Then run: